IBM/iot-cloud-ai-tutorial/README.md

 Integration of Internet of Things, Cloud Computing and Artificial Intelligence.

-## Scope
+## Introduction

-This tutorial will teach you how to connect IoT devices to the cloud and develop analytics models to analyse sensor data.
+This tutorial will teach you how to connect an Android device to the cloud and develop analytics models to analyse sensor data.
-By the end of this tutorial everyone should be able to set up their own IoT hub for streaming, storing and processing device data, besides becoming familiar with
+By the end of this tutorial you should be able to set up your own IoT hub for streaming, storing and processing device data, besides becoming familiar with

 * Node-RED
 * IBM Cloud